Setting Up a Cook Islands Trust During a Lawsuit

 Request a Consultation

 A U.S. court does not apply Cook Islands law when evaluating whether a transfer was fraudulent.
-It applies the law of the state where the settlor resides, typically the Uniform Voidable Transactions Act or its state equivalent.
-Under U.S. fraudulent law, the standard of proof is a preponderance of the evidence rather than beyond a reasonable doubt, and courts consider “badges of fraud” including the timing of the transfer relative to the claim.
+It applies the law of the state where the settlor resides—typically the Uniform Voidable Transactions Act or its state equivalent.
+U.S. fraudulent transfer law uses a preponderance-of-the-evidence standard—far lower than the Cook Islands’ beyond-reasonable-doubt threshold.
+Courts also consider “badges of fraud,” including how close the transfer was to the claim.

 Transferring assets to an offshore trust after a lawsuit has been filed is one of the strongest badges of fraud a court can identify.
 It does not automatically make the transfer voidable, but it shifts the practical burden heavily onto the settlor to demonstrate a legitimate, independent purpose for the transfer.

 If a U.S. court determines the transfer was fraudulent under state law, it can declare the transfer void as to that creditor and order the settlor to repatriate the assets.
 The court cannot directly compel the Cook Islands trustee to release the funds.
-But it can hold the settlor in contempt for failing to comply with the repatriation order, which may result in fines, sanctions, or incarceration.
+But it can hold the settlor in contempt if the settlor fails to repatriate the assets—fines, sanctions, or incarceration are all possible.

-The central tension is that the assets may be protected under Cook Islands law while the settlor personally faces consequences in the U.S. court system.
+The result is a split: the assets may be protected under Cook Islands law while the settlor personally faces consequences in the U.S. court system.
 The trustee may refuse to return the funds, as Cook Islands law requires.
 But the settlor bears the cost of that refusal.

-Contempt risk exists whenever a U.S. court orders repatriation and the settlor cannot or will not comply.
-But the risk is materially higher when the trust was established during litigation.
+Cook Islands trusts always carry some contempt exposure when a U.S. court orders repatriation.
+The risk is materially higher when the trust was established during litigation.

 Courts evaluate contempt through two questions: did the person have the ability to comply with the order, and did they willfully refuse?
 When a trust is established years before any claim arises and the trustee independently refuses repatriation under a duress clause, the settlor has a stronger argument that compliance is genuinely impossible.
 The structure was not created in response to the litigation, the settlor does not control the trustee, and the refusal is the trustee’s independent decision under Cook Islands law.